SolaceSamples/solace-samples-jms/docs/_tutorials/using-jndi.md

     *   the Java Messaging Service (JMS) basics
     *   how to send and receive a message using the JMS API
     *   how obtain the Solace JMS API
-*   You have access to a running Solace message router with the following configuration:
+*   You have access to Solace messaging with the following configuration details:
-    *   Enabled message-VPN
+    *   Connectivity information for a Solace message-VPN configured for guaranteed messaging support
-    *   Enabled client username
+    *   Enabled client username and password
-    *   Client-profile enabled with guaranteed messaging permissions
+    *   Client-profile enabled with guaranteed messaging permissions.
     *   Admin level rights to configure the message-VPN

+{% if jekyll.environment == 'solaceCloud' %}
+One simple way to get access to Solace messaging quickly is to create a messaging service in Solace Cloud [as outlined here]({{ site.links-solaceCloud-setup}}){:target="_top"}.
+You can find other ways to get access to Solace messaging on the [home page]({{ site.baseurl }}/) of these tutorials.
+{% else %}
 One simple way to get access to a Solace message router is to start a Solace VMR load [as outlined here]({{ site.docs-vmr-setup }}){:target="_top"}.
-This tutorial assumes that you are using the Solace VMR.
-By default the Solace VMR will run with the “default” message VPN configured with authentication disabled and ready for messaging.
-The only required information to proceed is the Solace VMR host string which this tutorial accepts as an argument.
-If you are using a different Solace message router configuration, adapt the instructions to match your configuration.
+By default the Solace VMR will with the “default” message VPN configured and ready for guaranteed messaging.
+Going forward, this tutorial assumes that you are using the Solace VMR.
+If you are using a different Solace message router configuration adapt the tutorial appropriately to match your configuration.

-The build instructions in this tutorial assume you are using a Linux shell.
-If your environment differs, adapt the instructions.
+{% endif %}

-### Trying it yourself
+### Goals

-This tutorial is available in [GitHub]({{ site.repository }}){:target="_blank"} along with the other [Solace Developer Getting Started Examples]({{ site.links-get-started }}){:target="_top"}.

-At the end, this tutorial walks through downloading and running the sample from source.
+The goal of this tutorial is to demonstrate the use of JNDI as a way to create JMS objects.
+This tutorial will show you following steps:

+1. How to configure the JNDI service on Solace messaging
+2. How to retrieve a JMS Connection Factory using JNDI so the client can connect to Solace messaging
+3. How to lookup a JMS Queue destination object using JNDI so the client can publish or subscribe to it

+{% if jekyll.environment == 'solaceCloud' %}
+  {% include solaceMessaging-cloud.md %}
+{% else %}
+    {% include solaceMessaging.md %}
+{% endif %}
+{% include solaceApi.md %}

 ## Step 1: Configuring the JNDI service